NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Ancestries/Conrasu.md

 **Sunlight Healing** A conrasu can enter a meditative, healing state as a 10-minute activity when exposed to direct sunlight, in which case they recover 1d8 Hit Points.
 At 3rd level, and every 2 levels thereafter, this healing increases by 1d8.
 Once a conrasu has recovered Hit Points in this way, they are temporarily immune to further uses of Sunlight Healing for 1 day.

 ## Conrasu Heritages

+As a conrasu grows, they take part in a rite that changes and enhances their form.
+Each rite has different benefits, which manifest as specific heritages.
+Choose one of the following conrasu heritages at 1st level.

 [[Heritages/Rite of Invocation|Rite of Invocation]]